ctmshout

 "The weekly paycheck job\ has abended" -SEVERITY V

-• The following illustrates the use of the ctmshout utility in a job script command to send the shout message, Job started, to the Alerts window.
+• The following illustrates the use of the ctmshout utility in a job script command to send the notification message, Job started, to the Alerts window.

 %%PARM1 = %%ORDERID

-The script used to execute the job contains the following command:
+The script that is used to execute the job contains the following command:

 ctmshout -O $1 -USER EM -MESSAGE "Job started" \